Intermodulation Interference Detection in 6G Networks: A Machine Learning Approach: Conclusion

 \section{Conclusion}

-In this letter, we proposed a novel method to detect the presence of intermodulation interference without the need of test tones or noise simulators as specified in industry standards.
+In this paper, we proposed a novel method to detect the presence of intermodulation interference in an OFDM-based system without the need of test tones or noise simulators as specified in industry standards.
+We showed salient intermodulation spectral characteristics that are due to FFT.
 This method uses machine learning in the form of linear regression of the received interference power as a function of the PRBs.
-Based on this method, we constructed an algorithm that detects intermodulation interference in constant run time making it suitable for real-time radio resource management applications in \review{O-RAN, B5G or}, 6G.
+Based on this method, we constructed an algorithm that detects intermodulation interference in linear run time making it suitable for real-time radio resource management applications in O-RAN, B5G, or 6G.
+An interesting extension is when the receive frequency band experiences nonlinearities due to either spectral leakage or other narrow-band interferers.